-For the 2019 model year, Subaru's iconic Outback wagon/SUV/crossover will start at $27,320 — including a $975 destination fee — an increase of $510 over 2018 models.
-Base Outback 2.5i models now come standard with Subaru's EyeSight suite of safety technologies and a new 6.5-inch multimedia system.
+For the 2019 model year, Subaru's iconic Outback wagon/ SUV/ crossover will start at $27,320 — including a $975 destination fee — an increase of $510 over 2018 models.
+Base Outback 2.5i models now come standard with Subaru's EyeSight suite of safety technologies that includes safety features like lane departure warning and and a backup camera.
+It also includes the new 6.5-inch multimedia system.

 Related: Subaru Expands EyeSight as New Study Shows Effectiveness

 2019 Subaru Outbacks are equipped with all-wheel drive and continuously variable automatic transmissions across the board, mated to either a 175-horsepower, 2.5-liter four-cylinder engine or a 256-hp, 3.6-liter six-cylinder.
 The 3.6-liter Outback is only available in Limited and Touring trim levels.

 Notable standard features on other trims of the Subaru Outback:

 - 2.5i Premium models ($29,420) add an all-weather package that includes heated seats and mirrors, as well as a larger 8-inch multimedia screen.

 - 2.5i Limited models ($33,820) up the luxury inside the cabin with leather seating surfaces, and improve passenger comfort with heated rear seats and rear air-conditioning vents.
 An auto-latch power liftgate and keyless entry with push-button start are also standard.